 Updated guidance (added March 13):

-The government has provided updated guidance that students engaging in remote teaching from outside the US will not have their immigration records terminated.
+The government has provided updated guidance that students engaging in remote teaching from outside the United States will not have their immigration records terminated.

 What are coronaviruses?